-Each state sets up a public checkbook portal for local schools to publish detailed information about every dollar they spend.
+Texas would set up a public checkbook portal for local schools to publish detailed information about every dollar they spend.

 Local officials, parents, and members of the public would have immediate access to information on how every dollar is spent, whether an administrator's salary, office supplies, or new curricula.